Raghav-0311/Stydy-Material/TypeScript/01_Introduction.md

 # Setting up a TypeScript development environment

+> TypeScript is just another development tool, your project still runs on JavaScript.

 - ### Install Node.js:
     TypeScript relies on Node.js, so you need to have Node.js installed.
 You can download it from https://nodejs.org/.